Skip to main content

 Two small wind turbines in front of a mountain range.

-NREL's distributed wind research capabilities span the innovation pipeline, including design, modeling, simulation, resource characterization, analysis, and manufacturing.
+NREL's distributed wind efforts support the entire innovation pipeline, including design, modeling, simulation, resource characterization, analysis, technology integration, and manufacturing.
 Companies can take full advantage of our facilities, research and development capabilities, and world-class experts to get the support they need.

 Areas of Expertise